Skip to Content

 Checking Your Onboard Account

-This is very common so don’t worry about doing this if you want to check something.
+This is very common, so don’t worry about doing this if you want to check something.
 The cruise line would much prefer that you check it now rather than wait until the end of the cruise.

-On the last night of your cruise, the bill will usually be pushed under your cabin door.
-This is just a formality and the money will automatically be taken from your credit or debit card.
-It is important to check this carefully though as it’s much hard to sort out problems once you have left the ship.
+On the last night of your cruise, the bill is usually pushed under your cabin door.
+This is just a formality.
+The money is automatically taken from your credit or debit card.

 Casinos and Cash

-Theres always one exception to the rule and in this case it is casinos.
-On most cruise ships the casinos will take cash and they’ll also pay out your winnings in cash.
-There is usually an ATM located on the ship for guests to take out money but be aware these usually have very high fees and the exchange rates are usually not very good.
+There is usually an ATM located on the ship for guests to take out money, but be aware that these usually have very high fees and that the exchange rates are usually not very good.

 Scarlet Lady Casino Machines Games